Volvo B12BLE: Singapore

-Two Volvo B12BLEAs are operated by Sentosa under the guise of a beach tram running on the island's Siloso Beach Tram route.
-The rear module of the bus consists of a large, sheltered standing area with an al-fresco seating area on the elevated part of the bus where the drive axle.
-These buses are bodied by ComfortDelGro Engineering (CDGE) Corporation and are speed-limited for safety reasons.
-The vehicles were in Purple Livery.
+Two Volvo B12BLEAs used to be operated by Sentosa under the guise of a beach tram running on the island's Siloso Beach Tram route.
+The rear module of the bus consisted of a large, sheltered standing area with an al-fresco seating area on the elevated part of the bus where the drive axle is located.
+These buses were bodied by ComfortDelGro Engineering (CDGE) Corporation and are speed-limited for safety reasons.
+The vehicles bore a purple Sentosa livery.